Everyone has seen prescription discount cards. Are they the real deal or a scam?

 We headed to our local Walmart to see if they would accept the coupon and if they would come close to price the coupon said.

 Wow ... a 30-day supply ended up costing …$14.91 ...it really worked !

 The same prescription would have cost our test customer $30 if he had used his BlueCross BlueShield insurance.

 So, in this case he paid cash and saved money.
 Opinion – it’s worth giving GoodRx a try if you don't mind changing pharmacies.

 • We decided to give this a shot for a Medicare Advantage friend.

-We took a coupon over to Walgreens for a very expensive cough medicine, something not covered by his insurance.
+We took a coupon over to Publix for a very expensive cough medicine, something not covered by his insurance.

 It came back at less than half the regular price.
 He is still coughing but he is much happier.

 GoodRx Gold - this is a membership program that GoodRx is now promoting.